danielyxie/bitburner/README.md

     Augmentations

     Make it so that a script cannot be edited if it is running

+    + Traveling

     Script logging functionality?
 Logs to internal "log file" (property of script itself) Can see log with tail.
         Should add something where if you click it in the "Active Scripts" GUI you can see the logs too

+        Seems to work fine
 Tasks TODO:
+    New server hostname in Purchase Server Pop-up Box needs limits..don't think the ones set in HTML work

 	Tutorial and help - INTERACTIVE TUTORIAL
 	Secret Servers